00cpxxx/wine-xinput/README.md

+# Due to changes in Wine code base the patch is not compatible with Wine >= 2.18.
+Updates will be done at some point before 2018.

 # wine-xinput

 A XInput implementation for Wine based on DirectInput.
 Supports 4 controllers and is supposed to work with non Xbox controllers (but with unknown unpredictable mapping).
 Distributed in the form of a patch that requires Wine to be compiled from source.
 Read more below.